voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

     <br>

 ## 1.0 Purpose <a name="1.0-purpose" />
 The myJym app is to help people at all levels of experience feel confident using gym equipment.
-It also focuses on connects users to personal trainors.
+It also focuses on connecting users to personal trainors.
 Additional features include work out regiments, gym maps, and abbility to track fitness goals.

 ## 1.1 Scope <a name="1.1-scope" />
 ### 1.1.1 Included Core Features <a name="1.1.1-included-core-features" />